 Specific CTA descriptions such as “complete order,” “continue shopping,” “proceed to checkout,” “apply promo code,” etc., should be used to describe the next step customers will be redirected to after pressing the button.

-It is important to consider that shoppers anticipate the next thing that will happen after clicking on a specific command.
+It is important to consider that shoppers anticipate the next thing after clicking a specific command.

-CTAs should include action-oriented words, and they should be a good representative of the actions that visitors are taking.
-Certain action-oriented words can help maximize conversions.
+CTAs should include action-oriented words and represent visitors’ actions well.
+Therefore, certain action-oriented words can help maximize conversions.

 Offering a wide array of payment options is known to increase conversions.
-Alternative payment methods, also known as APMs, are expected to comprise nearly 55 percent of global eCommerce payments during 2019.
+Alternative payment methods, or APMs, comprised nearly 55 percent of global eCommerce payments 2019.

 Nowadays, there are more than 200 alternative payment methods.
 These include bank transfers, digital wallets, e-invoices, digital currencies, etc.